DPain/auth-log-analyzer/README.md

-# codemix-vanilla-vue
+# auth-log-analyzer

-Template for project creation of Vue inside CodeMix
+Analyzes `Auth.log` files for you!

+## Prerequisites
+These are the folloing dependencies:
+- NodeJS ^8.9
+- npm ^5.6

-# Contents
+## Contents
 This template project is just an example Hello World that guide you through the use of Vue to build a very simple web application that display the Hello World!!!
 Greeting.

-This example has been started with the vue-cli and webpack-simple
+This project has been created using `vue-cli` and `webpack-simple`

-# Project setup
+## Project setup
+* Install necessary dependencies using npm.
 ```
 npm install
 ```